RUNBGD/RUNBGD/src/pages/post/na-ćošku-beograda-corner-talk.md

 Pokazuje mi stalno tog nekog gejmera, koji živi u jebenoj vili sa bazenom.
 Sve od igranja igrica.

-* Kakav kralj!
+\- Kakav kralj!

 Ispričah Maretu priču o Ljubiši žiškici, kad već pomenu kralja.
 Reko' možda ga motiviše.

-* Hahaha, kakva budala! ...Treb'o si mu tražiti instagram od ćekrica da startujemo seljančice.
+\- Hahaha, kakva budala! ...Treb'o si mu tražiti instagram od ćekrica da startujemo seljančice.\
-* Nego, pikamo NBA a?!
+- Nego, pikamo NBA a?!\
-* Ajde brt.
+- Ajde brt.\
-* Moj je Majami!
+- Moj je Majami!\
-* Ja ću Denver.
+- Ja ću Denver.

 > He constantly shows me that gamer, who lives in a fucking villa with a pool.
 Everything from playing games.
 >
-> * What a king!
+> \- What a king!
 >
 > I told Mare the story of Ljubiša, when I already mentioned the king.
 Thought it might motivate him.
 >
-> * Hahaha, what a fool! ...
-You should have asked him for the Instagram username of his daughters to slide in their DMs.
+> \- Hahaha, what a fool! ...
+You should have asked him for the Instagram username of his daughters to slide in their DMs.\
-> * Let’s play some NBA2k, huh?!
+> - Let’s play some NBA2k, huh?!\
-> * Come on bro.
+> - Come on bro.\
-> * My pick is Miami!
+> - My pick is Miami!\
-> * I’ll take Denver.
+> - I’ll take Denver.

 Fotografija: [A.walk.with.funky](https://www.instagram.com/a.walk.with.funky/?hl=en)